alexteghipco/brainSurfer/README.md

 </p>

 ## 21. Operations <a name="operations"></a>
 The operations menu adds some more options for manipulating overlays, but mostly adds ways of creating new ones.
 Pressing any of these buttons will summon a secondary listbox to select all overlays over which you want the operation you've selected performed.
 The top two operation options can be used to take the absolute value of overlays, and to multiply overlays by -1 in order to flip positive and negative values.
 The remaining options will create a new overlay and add it to the listbox.
 The new overlay will be based on adding, averaging, or taking the standard deviation of the overlays you have selected in the secondary listbox.

+More operations have been added since this gif was generated, but they are relatively self-explanatory.
+You can now subtract maps in succession, multiply maps, divide them, or perform PCA analysis over selected maps.

 <p align="center">
   <kbd><img width="1000" height="300" src="https://i.imgur.com/gJYVeJo.gif"/></kbd>